10 Best Brachialis Exercises To Build Bigger and Stronger Arms

 How To Do

-3. Stand tall, straighten your arms, and have the bar rest against your thighs.
+3. Stand tall, straighten your arms, and rest the bar against your thighs.

 4. Curl the bar up to shoulder level by bending your elbows.

-5. Pause at the top of the movement and squeeze the biceps as hard as you can at the top of the range of motion.
+6. Pause at the top of the movement and squeeze the biceps as hard as possible at the top of the range of motion.

 2. Hammer Curl